redjoker011/dotfiles/README.md

 - [exa](https://github.com/ogham/exa) - LS Replacement
   - If exa doesn't work you might need to install it manually by following this [guide](https://github.com/ogham/exa#installation) then try `ll` command on your terminal
 - [ghq](https://github.com/x-motemen/ghq) - Repository Manager like Go Get
-- [tide](https://github.com/IlanCosman/tide) - Prompt manager for Fish
-  - Run `tide configure` on your terminal to configure Prompt Style
-  - Also check install this [Nerd Font](https://github.com/IlanCosman/tide#meslo-nerd-font) for icons to work
 - [fzf-fish](https://github.com/PatrickF1/fzf.fish) Fzf bindings for Fish

 Note: This Plugins are manually installed and are required plugins for `fzf-fish`.